Vignesh-Lakshmanasamy-mdx/Coursework2_PDE4430_mobile_robots/README.md

 **Coursework task** :

- -- To create a own robot which can carry the 3 different size balls to the pen or goal post.
+ -- To create an own robot which can carry the 3 different size balls to the pen or goal post.

 **Explanation Video Link** : https://youtu.be/gI1i30AmkAc